 eCDSSs can assist clinicians to make more accurate and timely diagnosis, and aid in the decision to prescribe antimicrobials for a patient.
 Key infectious diseases (ID) bodies support the use of eCDSSs as potentially useful tools in AMS programs, especially for providing access to data that can support quality improvement initiatives.1 eCDSSs can improve the quality and reduce the costs of antimicrobial prescribing.
 Many studies report cost avoidance or cost minimisation as a result of implementing an eCDSS, although rigorous cost-effectiveness or cost-benefit analyses are lacking.
-Reported savings include reduction in antimicrobial expenditure per patient or for the institution, reduction in the proportion of total medicine expenditure, reduction in length of stay, reduction in hospitalisation costs, and reduction in resistant organisms.2-5 eCDSSs do not need to be complex to be effective; they may include online access to documents such as formulary restrictions, local antimicrobial prescribing guidelines and Therapeutic Guidelines:Antibiotic through the internet or an intranet.
+Reported savings include reduction in antimicrobial expenditure per patient or for the institution, reduction in the proportion of total medicine expenditure, reduction in length of stay, reduction in hospitalisation costs, and reduction in resistant organisms.2-5 eCDSSs do not need to be complex to be effective; they may include online access to documents such as formulary restrictions, local antimicrobial prescribing guidelines and Therapeutic Guidelines: Antibiotic6 through the internet or an intranet.
+Providing an engaging and accurate presentation of information to prescribers or the AMS team (for example, using dashboards7) can influence prescribing, even in the absence of complex decision support.
+More complex systems can integrate eCDSSs within other applications (such as pharmacy dispensing systems or medication management systems) and advanced decision support (see Advanced decision support systems).